2012-2013 Global Citizenship Award Recipients

 Since 2003, under the direction of Dr. Susan Callaway, the UST Center for Writing has engaged in a number of intercultural initiatives.
 The peer consulting course now requires training on cultural identity, issues that immigrant and international populations face, and the challenges of learning the English language.
 The peer writing consultant prep course includes a service learning component, partnering with Wellstone International High School, Higher Ground Academy, Hmong College Preparatory Academy, and Abraham Lincoln High School.
 In addition, the Center for Writing staff actively collaborates with the ELS Language Center, the international student advisors in Academic Counseling, and other faculty at UST who are involved with the international population on campus.
 In the words of Dr. Callaway, “We have come to understand that multilingual immigrant students and international students face complex academic and personal challenges at UST.”
 With her vision, and with the support of her staff, the Center for Writing now has an ESL Squad and an alert system that enables a network of concerned and skillful parties to meet the needs of culturally diverse students on campus.

 The University of St. Thomas Global Citizenship Award honors a member(s) of the St. Thomas community whose personal or professional work brings the concept of global citizenship to their department, classroom, residence hall or student club.
-The award is open to all faculty (including adjunct), staff and staff.
+The award is open to all faculty (including adjunct), students and staff.
 A nomination form can be downloaded here.
 Nominations are no longer being accepted for the Global Citizenship Award 2012-2013.

 For more information call the International Education Center, (651) 962-6450, or e-mail firstname.lastname@example.org.